MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/localization/index.md

 There can be a number of different **.strings** files in each language directory:

-- **Localizable.strings** - the main list of localized text.
+- **Localizable.strings** – the main list of localized text.
-- **InfoPlist.strings** - certain specific keys are allowed in this file to translate things like the application name.
+- **InfoPlist.strings** – certain specific keys are allowed in this file to translate things such as the application name.
-- **<storyboard-name>.strings** - optional file that contains translations
+- **<storyboard-name>.strings** – optional file that contains translations
   for user interface elements in a storyboard.

 The **Build Action** for these files should be **Bundle Resource**.